saichand44/f1tenth-offroad-livox/README.md

     sudo ifconfig <ethernet_port_name> 192.168.1.50
     ```

+- Alternatively, you can do this by manually adding the ip address and netmask in `IPv4` from wired connection settings

 - Connect the power cable of the lidar to power board (`12V` - red wire; `GND` - black wire)

 <p align="center">